The Dakota: 1960s to 1980s

-The Dakota gained attention when one of its residents, musician John Lennon, was shot dead outside the building on December 8, 1980.
-According to the Chicago Tribune, the Dakota became a makeshift memorial for Lennon, especially among fans of his rock band The Beatles.
+The Dakota gained attention when John Lennon, a resident and former member of the rock band the Beatles, was shot dead outside the building on December 8, 1980.
+According to the Chicago Tribune, the Dakota became a makeshift memorial for Lennon, especially among fans of the Beatles.
 The murder also prompted concern among residents, who demanded more stringent security; all visitors were already required to pass through the security booth on 72nd Street.
 Years after Lennon's death, the Dakota's residents tended to eschew publicity.
 The Dakota's board had rejected numerous high-profile personalities who had wanted to move into the building.
 By then, there were 93 apartments, and the original floor plans had been rearranged extensively.
-Residents generally continued to live in the building for prolonged periods, and maintenance costs continued to increase.
-The areaway around the Dakota was restored in the mid-1980s, and architectural firm Glass & Glass began drawing up plans for a full restoration of the building.
-By the late 1980s, people in the financial industry comprised an increasing proportion of the Dakota's residents; previously, many residents had worked in the arts.
+Residents generally continued to live in the building for prolonged periods.
+The recessed areaway around the Dakota was restored in the mid-1980s, and architectural firm Glass & Glass began drawing up plans for a full restoration of the building.
+By the late 1980s, people in the financial industry comprised an increasing proportion of the Dakota's residents; previously, many had worked in the arts.